 In combination with the headteacher, conducting research into evidence-based strategies for effective use of PPG funding, and demonstrably applying this research in the school’s own strategy.

-[Updated] PPG allocation
+PPG allocation

-[Updated] In line with government expectations the school adopts the following definitions for PPG eligibility:
+In line with government expectations the school adopts the following definitions for PPG eligibility:

-[Updated] Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years.
+Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years.

-[Updated] NRPF: pupils in households with no recourse to public funds (NRPF).
+NRPF: pupils in households with no recourse to public funds (NRPF).

-[Updated] LAC: pupils who are looked after by the LA.
+CiC: pupils who are looked after by the LA.

-[Updated] PLAC: pupils who have been adopted from care or have left care.
+PCiC: pupils who have been adopted from care or have left care.

-[Updated] Service children: pupils who meet one of the following criteria:
+Service children: pupils who meet one of the following criteria:

 one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England)